Dallas Attorney for Victims of Sexual Cyber Harassment + Flashing

 Sexual cyber harassment is a matter that should be taken seriously.
 This is especially true if a minor is being harassed by an adult or another unknown party.
 It is important to report this crime to law enforcement as soon as possible.
 If you or your child was the victim of sexual cyber harassment, contact an experienced Dallas attorney for victims of sexual cyber harassment.

 The Queenan Law Firm, P.C., recognizes the many dangers associated with cyber sexual harassment, and we are here to provide you with the legal representation you deserve.
 It can be frightening to learn that you are being targeted online, and our firm is here to help you weigh your legal options to deal with this issue.
 You do not have to bear the burden of handling your cyber harassment case alone.
-Contact the Queenan Law Firm, P.C. at (817) 476-1797 to schedule a free legal consultation.
+Contact the Queenan Law Firm, P.C. at (817) 476-1797 to schedule a legal consultation.
 You may also contact our firm online using our short submission form.

 Dallas Sexual Cyber Harassment Laws